 So, do you really need a VPN?

-- Security for your data on the way.
+Security for your data on the way.
 Yes.
-This is especially when you often get online on a public wifi networks on public area.
+This is especially when you often get online on a public wifi network in the public areas.

-- Security for your data on the other end.
 Not really.
 As explained above.
-It won't protect your data on the other end if this other end is hacked.
-Use password manager instead of VPN for this.
+It won’t protect your data on the other end if this other end is hacked.
+Use the password manager instead of a VPN for this.

-- Privacy.
 Yes.
-Just make sure your VPN providers is worth your trust.
+Just make sure your VPN providers are worth your trust.

-- Hurdles on accessing major site.
-Yes, VPN will make you going through those hurdles.
-In fact, this is my number one consideration that hold me to buy a service from privateinternetaccess.com.
-There's workaround for this by turning the VPN on and off but I am not sure if I won't forget to turn it off when I opened up my PayPal account.
+Yes, VPN will make you go through those hurdles.
+In fact, this is my number one consideration that holds me to buy a service from privateinternetaccess.com.
+There’s a workaround for this by turning the VPN on and off but I am not sure if I won’t forget to turn it off when I opened up my PayPal account.

-- Accessing the local content that's available to certain country.
-For example if you're living in Europe but want to access some of Netflix shows that's only available in United States.
-Then, the VPN that provided the server in States and allow you to access Netflix, will be the best one for you.
+For example, if you’re living in Europe but want to access some of Netflix shows that’s only available in the United States.
+Then, the VPN that provided the server in States and allows you to access Netflix, will be the best one for you.

-There is no one conclusion that works for all of people.
+There is no one conclusion that works for all the people.
 You need to look into your own situation after reading those explanations above and decide it yourself.

 The best practice, even if you decide to buy a VPN, is to buy the monthly plan first (even if it’s more expensive)

-That is, if you satisfied with your first months, you can easily upgrade to yearly plan to get cheaper cost for each month.
+That is, if you were satisfied with your first months, you can easily upgrade to yearly plans to get cheaper costs for each month.

 Or if you did not, just halted your subscription for the next month and look for another VPN provider.

 Since the COVID19 outbreak in this world, both VPN providers I used to pay are getting slower.
 I often get disconnected.
 Even worse, connecting again usually takes forever.
 Contacting their support doesn’t help.
 More people are going to use their service to… Read more » My fastest VPN on Digital Ocean